Merzasphor/MWSE/docs/source/types/niMaterialProperty.md

 ### `type`

 The unique class identifier number of the given rendering property.
+The types are available in [`tes3.niPropertyType`](https://mwse.github.io/MWSE/references/niProperty-types/) table.

 **Returns**:

-* `result` (niPropertyType)
+* `result` (number)

 ***